Webapp Plugin

 Cleaning WEB-INF/classes

 By default, the plugin doesn’t clean up the WEB-INF/classes directory.
-You can place configuration files in that directory and the plugin will leave them there.
-However, some projects prefer to store configuration files outside of the web application directory and copy them into the web application during the build.
-To force the plugin to clean the WEB-INF/classes directory you can set the cleanClassesDirectory field on the settings object.
+You can place configuration files in that directory, and the plugin will leave them there.
+However, some projects prefer to store configuration files outside the web application directory and copy them into the web application during the build.
+To force the plugin to clean the WEB-INF/classes directory, you can set the cleanClassesDirectory field on the settings object.
 Here is an example of setting this:

 webapp.settings.cleanClassesDirectory = true

-If you enable cleaning of the WEB-INF/classes directory and want to store your web resources outside of the web application, you can use the copyResources and webResourceDirectory fields on the settings class to control the location of the web resources and if they are copied to the web application during the build.
+If you enable cleaning of the WEB-INF/classes directory and want to store your web resources outside the web application, you can use the copyResources and webResourceDirectory fields on the settings class.
+These fields control the location of the web resources and if they are copied to the web application during the build.
 Here is an example of setting these:

 webapp.settings.copyResources = true